Last updated at 17:30, 12 Aug 2015 Uploaded at 22:39, 6 Oct 2013

-- As you could imagine this mod is not compatible with many other sound mods.
+- As you could imagine this mod is not compatible with most other sound related mods.

 I need to stress that just installing a mod with other weapon sounds or a mod that adds new ambience sounds will also have other consequences as in removing other features from AOS due to the way things are connected and implemented in the engine.

 A mod that changes weapon sounds most likely also overrides the instances of the sounds that determine attenuation distance, amplitude and reverb settings that don't match with AOS at all.
 A mod that adds ambience sounds will override region settings and also remove everything that was added and tweaked by AOS in those regions.

 I have tried a few sound mods (like "Improved Combat Sounds" and "Sounds of Skyrim") and apart from problems like implementation being overridden there are also big differences in style and tone, and philosophies about mixing, subtlety, sync and cohesion.
-This is not about what is right or wrong, but mixing styles is not good.
+There it is not about what is right or wrong, but mixing styles is not good.
 More is not always better!
 In my opinion you should not mix full changes of 2 or more mods to a forest ambience for example just like you would not play a melodic death metal song at the same time as a jazz song with both not even using the same bpm.
 AOS is ment to be complete in those areas it touches.
 Add and remove at your own discretion if coherency is not a high priority to you.